rzabcio/rzabcio.github.io/cv.md

 * Hopeless case of **board game** geek: all kinds, from ameri-trash to euro-like and everything in between, especially from Uwe Rosenberg, Vital Lacerda and Volko Runhke.
 * Acquired a taste for good **movies** from a partner.
 Huge fan of Wes Anderson (symmetry!).
 * **Books**: loves great, humanistic science fiction (e.g., Stanisław Lem, Janusz Zajdel) but not very picky about any novel book.
-* Casual **video game player** valuing more a good story over competition aspect.
-Cloud gaming early adopter and enthiusiast.
+* Casual **video game player** valuing a good story over competition aspect.
+Cloud gaming early adopter and enthusiast.